crabnebula-dev/tauri-fuzz/notes/diary.md

     - by sending a message `Message::CloseWindow`
     - then sending another message which is __not__ `ExitRequestedEventAction::Prevent`

+## 11
+- Move code that setup and calls tauri commands to the fuzzer
+    - now the application can add an almost empty `lib.rs` file to to be fuzzed
+- Refactor and clean code
+- Bibliography
+    - tinyinst

 ### Ideas to explore
 - custom wry proxy